GoogleCloudPlatform/knfsd-cache-utils/docs/faq.md

 Because the client mounts the NFS volume using the `hard` option, if the client loses the connection in case of a network issue, the client will wait indefinitely for it to recover.

 Once the issue is resolved the client will automatically resume function without any manual intervention.

+## Behaviour of ls changes when using the proxy

+When going directly to the source server `ls` will show changes immediately, but when connecting through the proxy `ls` will continue to show cached changes.
+This isn't `ls` specific, as the behaviour is built into the kernel's `readdir` function.
+As any application that performs a directory listing should have the same behaviour.

+This happens because `ls` initially bypasses the local cache on the client and always sends `GETATTR` to check the remote directory's `mtime`.
+If the `mtime` has changed then the client knows its cache is stale and performs a `READDIR`, otherwise the client can use its cache.

+When using the proxy, the proxy cannot distinguish between a standard `GETATTR` that should be served from the metadata cache, and a `GETATTR` that is being used for cache invalidation.

+`acdirmin` and `acdirmax` can be used to adjust directory metadata's expiry time on the proxy.
+Lowering this will force the proxy to re-validate the metadata with the source more often.
+This will result in the proxy detecting changes to the source more quickly but increase the number of metadata requests sent by the proxy to the source.

+The proxy will still cache the `READDIR` results even after the directory metadata has expired.
+If the directory metadata (`mtime`) still matches the proxy will continue to use the cached `READDIR` results.